prazwal1/Empirical-Study-of-Interval-Scheduling-Algorithms/Readme.md

 | 1.0 (Medium)| 1.0       | 0.963     | 0.258    | 1.0     |
 | 5.0 (Low)   | 1.0       | 1.0       | 0.179    | 1.0     |

-This validates Part 3 Q2 (SD counterexample: high-overlap case shows failure) and Part 2 Q3 (loop invariant in greedy: maintained non-overlap, proven via induction).
+These results validate that SD has counterexamples (high-overlap case shows failure) and demonstrate the maintained non-overlap loop invariant in the greedy algorithm, proven via induction.

 ## 3. Runtime Complexity Validation
 **Coding Question Addressed**: Empirically validate Big-O complexities for greedy (O(n log n)) and exhaustive (O(n 2^n)) across α, with normalization to confirm bounds.